-Information about the FTC’s COPPA enforcement actions can be found by clicking on the Case Highlights link in the FTC’s Business Center.
-Parents, consumer groups, industry members, and others that believe an operator is violating COPPA may submit complaints to the FTC through the FTC’s website, www.ftc.gov, or toll free number, (877) FTC-HELP.
+Information about the FTC’s COPPA enforcement actions can be found by clicking on the Cases link on the FTC’s Children’s Privacy page.
+Parents, consumer groups, industry members, and others that believe an operator is violating COPPA may report that to the FTC online or call our toll free telephone number at (877) FTC-HELP.

 2. What are the penalties for violating the Rule?

-A court can hold operators who violate the Rule liable for civil penalties of up to $43,280 per violation.
-The amount of civil penalties a court assesses may turn on a number of factors, including the egregiousness of the violations, whether the operator has previously violated the Rule, the number of children involved, the amount and type of personal information collected, how the information was used, whether it was shared with third parties, and the size of the company.
-Information about the FTC’s COPPA enforcement actions, including the amounts of civil penalties obtained, can be found by clicking on the Case Highlights link in the FTC’s Business Center.
+A court can hold operators who violate the Rule liable for civil penalties of up to $46,517 per violation.
+The amount of civil penalties the FTC seeks or a court assesses may turn on a number of factors, including the egregiousness of the violations, whether the operator has previously violated the Rule, the number of children involved, the amount and type of personal information collected, how the information was used, whether it was shared with third parties, and the size of the company.
+The determination of the appropriate civil penalty will vary on a case-by-case basis.
+In some cases, the FTC has elected to seek no civil penalty, while in other cases, the penalties have been millions of dollars.
+Information about the FTC’s COPPA enforcement actions, including the amounts of civil penalties obtained, can be found by clicking on the Cases link on the FTC’s Children’s Privacy page.

 3. Can the states or other federal government agencies enforce COPPA?

 Yes.
 COPPA gives states and certain federal agencies authority to enforce compliance with respect to entities over which they have jurisdiction.
-In the past, Texas and New Jersey have brought COPPA enforcement actions.
-See https://www.oag.state.tx.us/oagnews/release.php?id=2288 (Dec.
-2007), and http://www.nj.gov/oag/newsreleases12/pr20120606a.html (June 2012).
-In addition, certain federal agencies, such as the Office of the Comptroller of the Currency and the Department of Transportation, are responsible for handling COPPA compliance for the specific industries they regulate.
+For example, New York has brought several COPPA enforcement actions.
+See https://ag.ny.gov/press-release/2019/ag-james-google-and-youtube-pay-record-figure-illegally-tracking-and-collecting (Sept.
+2019); https://ag.ny.gov/press-release/2018/ag-underwood-announces-record-coppa-settlement-oath-formerly-aol-violating (Dec.
+2018); https://ag.ny.gov/press-release/2016/ag-schneiderman-announces-results-operation-child-tracker-ending-illegal-online (Sept.
+2016).
+In addition, some federal agencies, such as the Office of the Comptroller of the Currency and the Department of Transportation, are responsible for handling COPPA compliance for the specific industries they regulate.

 4. What should I do if my website or app doesn't comply with the Rule?